Paul Inouye

 Key Learnings:

 • Having a growth mindset – there is so much information available online, once you pick what you want to learn, finding the best educational tools to help you get there is key.
-But having that intellectual curiosity to continue to learn has paid dividends for both my personal and professional growth.
+But having that intellectual curiosity to continue to learn paid dividends for both my personal and professional growth.

 • Find a mentor to gain a new perspective.